World Refugee Day with STEPS: Mohammad is driven to succeed

 “I like to chat to my teacher Mr Rosco about soccer; he is a very good man.”

-“Every available moment that he’s not working, Mohammad comes to class here.
+“Whenever he’s not working, Mohammad comes to class here.

 “He’s very focused on improving his language so he can work towards what he wants to do which is to drive trucks,” she said.

-Ms Coleman said his English skills are improving and he continues to push himself.
+Ms Coleman said his English skills are improving, and he continues to push himself.